Phone: 0114 273 8951

-A Local Authority v W (2018): Kate appeared for the Local Authority in a case concerning a non-accidental injury to a child.
+A Local Authority v W (2018): Represented the Local Authority in a case concerning a non-accidental injury to a child.
 Kate pursued findings despite significant opposition from all of the other parties.
 All of the findings Kate pursued were made.

 Kate regularly acts for parents in disputes over contact and residence.
-Kate has experience of making applications for specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.
+Kate has experience of acting in applications for child arrangements orders, specific issue orders (e.g. to change a child’s surname) and prohibited steps orders.